Maia Elisabeth Sørensen

 In 2022 she founded a new platform for dance film together with administrator and advisor Jens Christian Jensen and film director Helle Pagter.
 The goal is to disseminate the art form of dance film to audiences and professionals through different activities, such as screenings, masterclasses and exhibitions.
 Currently they are collaborating with Cinemateket (DK), Danish Dance Theater, The Danish National School of Performing Arts and Copenhagen Stage.

-Additionally Maia works as a dance film consultant, teacher, and facilitator of dance film activities.
+Maia works as a dance film consultant, teacher, and facilitator of dance film activities.
 Previously freelanced for ScreenMoves/Dansehallerne (DK) and the international dance film competition 60secondsdance.

 “In my films I tell stories through movement, both as a visual aspect in front of the camera and as a tool for camera, editing and sound.
 Whether I work with documentary, fiction or art film, my aim is to give the audience a kinaesthetic experience.